 - The jungles of Lustria are everything nasty about the Amazon heavily exaggerated and with more man-eating dinosaurs and carnivorous plants, with the added benefit of Lizardmen whose Mayincatec culture is fine with human sacrifice.

 - The Dark Elves' homeland of Naggaroth is a shadowy, bleak continent whose native wildlife includes hydras, manticores and cold ones (flesh eating dinosaur-like creatures), and with sparse resources that force its cruel inhabitants to turn to piracy to survive.

 - As of the Storm of Magic, the entire Warhammer has become this due to the huge infusion of raw arcane energy.
 Now it's anyone's guess whether that forest consists of normal trees or EVIL DEATH-TENTACLE TREES OF HORRIBLE TOXIC DOOM.
 You don't want to know what some of the other terrain pieces are like.

-- Northern regions of the Old World also, the Northern Waste are where the Chaos Hordes reside are a bitterly cold, harsh wasteland full of horribly mutated monsters more than capable of tearing a heavily armed, experienced warrior limb from limb — provided you're not first killed by the Chaos worshipping tribes or by Chaos Daemons.
-Then there's the Troll Country which not only has tons of trolls but predatory animals such as wolves and bears that are thrice larger than the regular beasts, due in part they are so close to the mutating influence of Chaos, as the north pole is covered by a gaping hole in reality that leads straight to hell.
+- The Northern regions of the Old World in general.
+The Northern Wastes where the Chaos Hordes reside are a bitterly cold, harsh wasteland full of horribly mutated monsters more than capable of tearing a heavily armed, experienced warrior limb from limb — provided you're not first killed by the local Chaos-worshipping tribes or by Chaos Daemons.
+Then there's the Troll Country which not only has tons of trolls but predatory animals such as wolves and bears that are thrice larger than regular beasts.
+This is all in general due to these lands being very close to the mutating influence of Chaos, as the north pole is covered by a gaping hole in reality that leads straight to hell.

 - Dungeons & Dragons settings: